 This modification can extend 802.11bd 10 MHz PPDU communication range, which may affect coexistence with neighboring legacy devices.

-New OFDM waveform design and 20 MHz transmit spectrum mask
+New OFDM waveform design and new 20 MHz transmit spectrum mask

-In 802.11p, the 10 MHz channelization uses a 64pt FFT with edge tones at +/-26.
-In 802.11bd, the 10 MHz channelization uses a 64pt FFT with edge tones at +/-28.
+In 802.11p, the 10 MHz channelization uses a 64pt FFT with edge tones at tone indices of +/-26.
+In 802.11bd, the 10 MHz channelization uses a 64pt FFT with edge tones at tone indices of +/-28.
 More spectrum is occupied within the channel bandwidth with the new 802.11bd OFDM waveform design.
 The spectral rolloff for 802.11bd 10 MHz PPDU will be sharper and may result in less out-of-band emissions beyond +/-5.5 MHz.

-In 802.11p, the 20 MHz channelization uses a 64pt FFT with edge tones at +/-26.
-In 802.11bd, the 20 MHz channelization uses a 128pt FFT with edge tones at +/-58.
+In 802.11p, the 20 MHz channelization uses a 64pt FFT with edge tones at tone indices of +/-26.
+In 802.11bd, the 20 MHz channelization uses a 128pt FFT with edge tones at tone indices of +/-58.
 More spectrum is occupied within the channel bandwidth with the new 802.11bd OFDM waveform design, and tone spacing is half of 802.11p 20 MHz.
+Thus 802.11bd devices can not decode 802.11p 20 MHz PPDU and vice versa.
+CCA rule of energy detection (ED) threshold of -65dBm per 10 MHz channel applies.

-In additional, 802.11bd defines a new 20 MHz transmit mask (C2), which requires the same transmit spectrum roll-off as 10 MHz transmit mask C [1].
+In additional, 802.11bd defines a new transmit mask C2 for 20 MHz transmission complying with power class C, which requires the same transmit spectrum roll-off as the transmit mask for 10 MHz transmission complying with power class C [1].
 The spectral rolloff for 802.11bd 20 MHz PPDU will be sharper and result is less out-of-band emissions beyond +/-10 MHz.
-This new mask can mitigate adjacent channel interference of 20 MHz operation, thus assure better coexistence with operations on adjacent 10 MHz channels.
+This new mask can mitigate adjacent channel interference of 20 MHz operation, thus provide better coexistence with operations on adjacent 10 MHz channels.

 NON_NGV_10 repetition transmission